 2. Peppermint

-Ranking high in the list of best teas for bloating is peppermint, one of the most widely available herbal teas.
+Ranking high in our list of best teas for bloating and gas is peppermint, one of the most widely available herbal teas.
 Peppermint has anti-spasmodic properties, so it’s useful to soothe bloating due to cramping.
-In fact, a 2011 study found certain compounds in this plant (such as menthol), which can generate a pain relief response in the gut and are useful for IBS-related bloating.
+In fact, a 2011 study found certain compounds in this plant (such as menthol) can generate a pain relief response in the gut and are useful for IBS-related bloating.
 However, peppermint isn’t recommended if you suffer from acid reflux or indigestion.

 3. Liquorice